 And there’s some strong evidence in favor of them.
 For example, several people have studied the action of elderberry extract on bacteria and viruses.
 For example, one study found that H1N1 (swine flu) was completely blocked from infecting cells treated with elderberry extract.
 Elderberry extract also inhibited several bacteria, including MRSA, in another in vitro (test-tube) study.

 This all sounds great, right?
 The thing is, just because a product works in vitro does not mean that it’ll actually help a sick person.
 After all, a test tube and a human body are two very different environments.
-So scientists see these kinds of studies as a great start, but they generally want more hard evidence.
+I wanted to see research that studied the use of elderberries or elderberry syrup in real, actual people.

-I found two different studies designed this way.
+I found two different double-blind studies on the effectiveness of elderberry.
 In the first, patients were either given an elderberry extract lozenge or a placebo lozenge to take four times daily.
 The patients were then observed by their doctor two days later.
 Most of those who got elderberry extract felt better after those two days, and in fact, over a quarter of them had no more symptoms!
 The other group, though, did not improve much (if any) during that time.

 In an even more convincing study, flu or flu-like patients were given either elderberry syrup or a placebo.
 Both groups took the syrup four times daily.
 The treatment group got better four days sooner than those who got the placebo.
 Four.
 Freaking.
 Days.
 Plus, there were no negative side effects found from elderberry extracts in either study!